top of page

 Understanding Index Funds...in plain English

-An index fund is like a basket that holds a bunch of different investments.
-These aren't hand-picked by some Wall Street hotshot; instead, they track a specific index, such as the Standard and Poor's 500 (S&P 500).
 Think of the S&P 500 as a super team made up of the top 500 companies in the U.S. When you invest in an S&P 500 index fund, you're investing in a piece of those 500 companies all at once.
 It's like rolling with the winners without having to choose each one separately.
 Sweet deal, right?
 (Check out this quick explainer video on index funds here!)

 Why You Should Choose Index Funds for Your Kids

-Investing in index funds for your kids or teens is a savvy move.
+Investing in index funds for your kids or teens is a great move.
 Index funds offer diversity without you needing a finance degree.
 They spread your investment across multiple companies, reducing the risk of putting all your cash in one place.
 Plus, they're known for steady growth over time.
 Instead of hoping for a home run, index funds play the long game, building wealth bit by bit.
 For your kids, this means more time in the market to ride out the cyclical nature of the market, giving their money the chance to grow into something awesome by the time they hit adulthood.

 How to Start Investing in Index Funds